somnathpawar/openai-document-chat-without-pii-poc/README.md

 1. **User uploads a document** and enters a prompt/question.
 2. **Text is extracted** from the document.
-3. **Sensitive PII is detected and redacted** using AWS Comprehend.
+3. **Sensitive PII is detected and redacted** using Amazon Comprehend.
 4. **Redacted text and user prompt** are sent to OpenAI's GPT model.
 5. **Model response** is displayed to the user.
 6. **Uploaded file is deleted** after processing for security.